sharkwouter/zt1-engine/README.md

 Currently it has the following features:
 - Read `zoo.ini`.
+- Display the loading screen.
 - Map the resources found in ztd files.
-- Load tga files from ztd files, like the menu background.
+- Map the strings found in lang*.dll files.
 - Load the into music.
-- Open a window.
+- Display the main menu.

 Please do not use this unless you want to help make an open source engine for Zoo Tycoon a reality.
 This is very far from playable.